 Harlem (New York)

 The Harlem Renaissance of the 1920s turned this Manhattan neighborhood into the cultural epicenter of the Black community in New York City and beyond.
 Today, that history lives on at important institutions such as the Apollo Theater (pictured), where artists including Stevie Wonder, James Brown, and Billie Holiday performed in their prime.
 The theater is open and offers virtual programming.
-NYCGo features a helpful itinerary for a weekend exploring Black-owned Harlem businesses and attractions, featuring stops at the jazz club Minton's Playhouse, restaurants such as Red Rooster Harlem, Sylvia's, and many cultural landmarks.
+NYCGo features a helpful itinerary for a weekend exploring Black-owned Harlem businesses and attractions, featuring stops at the Schomburg Center for Research in Black Culture, dedicated to preserving the experiences of people of African descent, restaurants such as Red Rooster Harlem, Sylvia's, and many cultural landmarks.

 The National Baseball Hall of Fame (Central New York)